All was quiet until 1907, when bad weather drove a small Chicago film company westward to complete a shoot.

 The first real studio, Nestor Film Company, soon followed from New Jersey, cranking out three pictures a week – one ‘western,’ one ‘eastern,’ and one comedy – for a grand total of $1,200.

-By 1912, word of Hollywood’s ideal film-shooting climate and landscape spread, and at least 15 independent studios could be found shooting around town.
+By 1912, word of Hollywood’s ideal film-shooting climate and landscapes spread, and at least 15 independent studios could be found shooting around town.
 Old barns were turned into sound stages and Hollywood’s quiet time was over.

 It wasn’t just sunny skies that spurred the mass film migration to Hollywood.
 In 1897, famed inventor and early movie mogul Thomas Edison began suing rival producers who were utilizing filmmaking-projection devices based (he felt) on his Kinetoscope technology.